-The Company's mineral properties, and related subsidiaries, are located entirely in Ecuador.
-It may, therefore, be exposed to various types and degrees of security, economic, labour, political, social, criminal and other risks and uncertainties.
-These risks and uncertainties include, but are not limited to: illness; terrorism; hostage taking; public protests, including demonstrations and roadblocks; military repression; high rates of inflation; labour unrest; social pressure; war or civil unrest; creeping or outright expropriation and nationalization; renegotiation or nullification of existing concessions, licenses, permits and contracts, including by way of invalidation of governmental acts; artisanal and illegal mining operations and government enforcement of norms restricting these activities; changes in taxation and mining-related laws and regulations; trade protectionism, including restrictions or tariffs on imports; changes to the foreign exchange regime; changes to the currency regime; currency controls; restrictions on repatriation of funds; changing political conditions, including national and more localized electoral results and political appointments; government austerity, restructuring and other measures impacting the political will and operational capabilities of ministries, agencies and other government entities; challenges to the validity of governmental acts; litigation and judicial decisions, including approval of processes for popular votes to ban mining in different jurisdictions, that run counter to the Government of Ecuador's pro-mining policies, possibly precipitated by activists or indigenous groups opposed to extractive industries and/or foreign investment; corrupt or unethical behaviour by government officials or agents, judges, and even Company employees or contractors; and, governmental regulations that may favour or require the awarding of contracts to local contractors or require foreign contractors to employ residents of, or purchase supplies from, a particular jurisdiction.
-The reputation of Ecuador as a developing nation, perceived by many as having a track record of economic and political instability and measures contrary to attracting investment in the mining sector and other areas of the economy, may make it more difficult for the Company to obtain required exploration and development financing or strategic investment for its projects.
+The Company's mineral properties, and related subsidiaries, are located entirely in Ecuador and may be exposed to various types and degrees of security, economic, labour, political, social, criminal and other risks and uncertainties.
+These risks and uncertainties include, but are not limited to: illness; terrorism; hostage taking; public protests, including demonstrations and roadblocks; common and violent crime; military repression; high rates of inflation; labour unrest; social pressure; war or civil unrest; creeping or outright expropriation and nationalization; renegotiation or nullification of existing concessions, licenses, permits and contracts, including by way of invalidation of governmental acts; artisanal and illegal mining operations and government enforcement of norms restricting these activities; changes in taxation and mining-related laws and regulations; trade protectionism, including restrictions or tariffs on imports; changes to the foreign exchange regime; changes to the currency regime; currency controls; restrictions on repatriation of funds; changing political conditions, including national and more localized electoral results and political appointments; government austerity, restructuring and other measures impacting the political will and operational capabilities of ministries, agencies and other government entities; challenges to the validity of governmental acts; litigation and judicial decisions, including approval of processes for popular votes to ban mining in different jurisdictions, that run counter to the Government of Ecuador's pro-mining policies, possibly precipitated by activists or indigenous groups opposed to extractive industries and/or foreign investment; local, municipal and provincial environmental protection and social investment initiatives; corrupt or unethical behaviour by government officials or agents, judges, media interests, and even Company employees or contractors; and, governmental regulations that may favour or require the awarding of contracts to local contractors or require foreign contractors to employ residents of, or purchase supplies from, a particular jurisdiction.
+In addition to the foregoing, the reputation of Ecuador as a developing nation, perceived by many as having a track record of economic and political instability and measures contrary to attracting investment in the mining sector and other areas of the economy, may make it more difficult for the Company to obtain required exploration and development financing or strategic investment for its projects.

-Changes in mining or investment policies or shifts in political and public attitudes in Ecuador, its provinces, or local political jurisdictions, may adversely affect the Company's operations or potential profitability.
-Operations may be affected in varying degrees by modifications to governmental legislation, regulations and pronouncements with respect to, but not limited to: restrictions on production; price controls; export controls; currency remittances; taxes, including income taxes, property taxes, value added taxes, capital gains taxes, windfall taxes, and the sovereign adjustment tax; royalties; expropriation of property; foreign investment; maintenance of claims; the environment; land use, including territorial bans on different types of mining activities or outright cancellation of mining rights; land claims or other demands by local people; social consultation and other permitting requirements; corporate social responsibility; large mining activity, including exploration; artisanal mining; illegal mining; labour; health; transportation; water use; imports and exports; and, mine safety.
-Failure to comply strictly with applicable laws, regulations and local practices relating to mineral rights applications and tenure, could result in cancellation, loss, reduction or expropriation of entitlements, or the imposition of additional local or foreign parties as joint venture partners with carried or other interests.
+Changes in mining or investment policies or shifts in political and public attitudes towards mining and / or foreign investment in Ecuador, its provinces, or local political jurisdictions, may adversely affect the Company's operations or potential profitability.
+Operations may be affected in varying degrees by modifications to governmental legislation, regulations and pronouncements.
+As well as provincial and local norms, with respect to, but not limited to: restrictions on production; price controls; export controls; currency remittances; taxes, including income taxes, property taxes, value added taxes, capital gains taxes, windfall taxes, and the sovereign adjustment tax; royalties; expropriation of property; foreign investment; maintenance of claims; the environment; land use, including territorial bans on different types of mining activities or outright cancellation of mining rights; land claims or other demands by local people; social consultation and other permitting requirements; corporate social responsibility; large mining activity, including exploration; artisanal mining; illegal mining; labour; health; transportation; water use; imports and exports; and, mine safety.
+Failure to comply strictly with applicable laws, regulations and local norms and practices relating to mineral rights applications and tenure, could result in cancellation, loss, reduction or expropriation of entitlements, or the imposition of additional local or foreign parties as joint venture partners with carried or other interests.